 InterContinental Budapest (location; 400 rooms; from €250): Why this immense "corporate" hotel featured here, one whose guests are more likely to be conference attendees than edgy hipsters?
 Because the five-star InterContinental's Danube-facing rooms offer panoramas that are almost too good to be true, at meaningfully friendlier price points than elsewhere.
 Bonus #1: you might run into the hotel's legendary guest, Ernő bácsi.
 Bonus #2: architecture geeks will appreciate the typically late-modern austere facade designed in 1980 by local starchitect, József Finta.

-Casati Budapest Hotel (Paulay Ede u.
-31, 1061; from €130): It's tough to beat the location of this 25-room boutique hotel on the border between the bustling old Jewish Quarter dotted with ruin bars, and the upscale Andrássy Avenue with the Opera House, both just a stone's throw away.
-Hungarian contemporary artworks adorn each room of the 18th century building, which boasts a quiet, ivy-covered courtyard.
-For a nightcap, visit the cocktail bar on the ground floor, Tuk Tuk, which evokes the Shanghai of the 1920s.
+Casati Budapest Hotel (location; 25 rooms; from €150): This 25-room gay-friendly boutique hotel occupies the borderland between the lively Jewish Quarter dotted with ruin bars, and the grand Andrássy Avenue with upscale shopping, both just steps away.
+Hungarian contemporary artworks adorn each room of the neoclassical building, which features a quiet, ivy-covered courtyard.
+For a nightcap, visit the Shanghai-themed cocktail bar on the ground floor, Tuk Tuk.